limscoder/react-wrangler/README.md

 # react-wrangler

 `react-wrangler` simplifies state management by using a declarative component API to implement "one way data flow" and side effects.
-It's composable components all the way down: no actions, reducers, selectors, middleware, thunks, sagas, query fragments, or observeables required.
+It's composable components all the way down: no actions, reducers, selectors, generators, middleware, thunks, sagas, query fragments, or observeables required.

 ## Why?